goparity/full-stack-challenge/backend-challenge/README.md

-# Goparity Challenge
+# Backend Challenge

 Hello developer!
 Thank you for taking the time to try out this challenge.
-This is the repository of a fictional (and very simplified) Goparity.
+This is the repository of a fictional (and very simplified) platform.
 A few things you should know before you start

 ### User